Lawliet-3/Bryle/README.md

-# Bryle - The RAG ChatBot
+# Bryle - The RAG ChatBot :joy:
 ** This is an LLM powered, RAG chat bot with scraping capabilities.

 ## Installation